 1 T true cinnamon (p.
 4) oil for frying

-spikenard one per cylinder of:
+1 t spikenard one per cylinder of:

 ¼ c sugar whole pistachios

 ¾ c honey whole pine nuts

 Grind fine ½ c each of almonds, walnuts, pine nuts and pistachios.
 Combine with spices, sugar, and honey and knead together.
 Chop the additional ¼ c each of almonds and pistachios and add them along with ¼ c of whole pine nuts.
 Knead flour, oil and water together and refrigerate 20 minutes.
 Form dough into cylinders ~2" long on ¾" wooden dowels and deep-fry them in hot oil while on the dowel.
 (They had to be fried on the dowels, since they would not remain as cylinders otherwise.)
 Remove each cylinder from its dowel, stuff it with filling, stop one end with a whole pistachio and the other with a whole pine nut.